alexshadley/Spruce/Features.md

 | Tuple | |
 | Record / Struct | |

-In general the Spruce approach to primitives has not revieved a lot of thought.
+In general the Spruce approach to primitives has not received a lot of thought.
 My general instinct is to implement as many types as possible in Spruce's type system, but obviously that doesn't make sense for things like Int and Float.
 Also, I don't think String should be implemented as a List of